 Probably, the hardest challenge while working on a glass DIY project is to achieve a smooth, shiny finishing.
 Think about it, what if your drinking glass or candle cover has scratches or jagged edges?
 Yeah, that won’t feel good, right?

 You might think that getting rid of scratchy glass planes or broken edges is somewhat impossible with a hand tool.
 Well, it’s not anymore.
-Of course, there are power tools that offer ultra-fine finishing, but we are here to show you some ways to hand polish glass planes.
+Of course, there are power tools that offer ultra-fine finishing, but I am here to show you some ways to hand polish glass planes.
 Keep reading.

 Sandpapers are handy and highly effective when it comes to smooth glass edges.
 You can choose a grit number depending on the sanding demand.
 And it’s better to use wet-dry paper; also, you will need some protective gear to save yourself from the glass dust.